 A strong customer focus is where it starts.
 Innovation stems from thinking about how to change the customer experience.
 This is about more than just monitoring the data and analytics around evolving customer preferences, needs and wants.
-It is also about recognizing that technological advancement is the primary driver of the rapid pace of change in today's marketplace.

-In essence, innovation is about preparing the organization to be part of the digital age.
+It is also about recognizing that technological advancement is the primary driver of the pace of change in today's marketplace.
+In essence, innovation is about preparing the organization to be an important part of the digital age.
 So, the innovation process should consider how fresh applications of technology in the industry will transform the customer experience.

 If the company doesn't advance its processes, products and services, its competitors will.
 Worse, if companies have digital-skeptic tendencies and do "digital things" because they think they need to - and not because they want to differentiate their products and services - they're not likely to be successful.
+Keeping up with the pace of change is a challenge every organization will face over the next several years.

 An innovative culture is more likely to complete the cycle and get results.
 The process of coming up with ideas is relatively easy for many organizations.
+People always have great ideas about what can be done.
 The hard part is nurturing those ideas beyond the prototype stage to the ultimate business reality.
 The full end-to-end process includes not only upfront ideation but also a process that filters, prioritizes, nurtures and develops those ideas into an implementable design.

 Change enablement skills to act on that design to get measurable results are also a must.
-The board has an important role to play in strengthening and nurturing the organizational culture and mindset that ensures skills are continuously refreshed to sustain transformative innovation and reinvention as the world and technology continue to change.
+But more importantly, the right organizational culture and mindset are needed to ensure skills are continuously refreshed to sustain transformative innovation and reinvention as the world and technology continue to change.
+The board has an important role to play in strengthening and nurturing this culture and mindset so that good ideas are pushed around the track to the finish line.

-The board's role is to push for a sustainable, innovative culture that's aligned with the strategy.
+The board's role is to push for a sustainable innovative culture that's aligned with the strategy.
 Boards should focus on aligning the organization's innovation mindset and approach with the growth strategy.
 As the market changes, directors may need to encourage management to bring in the necessary skills to support needed innovation.
 Not innovation for innovation's sake - but innovation with purpose.

 Directors should inquire about the organization's incentive structure.
 Does it reward innovation?
 Does it accept failure?
-Or does it reward people for focusing on what they're doing today?
-Who is being rewarded and promoted - the people driving the business forward and creating the future, or those riding the wave created by someone else?
+Or does it reward people for focusing on what they're doing today, rather than developing new ideas and approaches?
+In other words, is the reward system incenting people to play it safe?
+Who is being rewarded and promoted - the people driving the business forward and creating the future, or those riding the wave that someone else created?

 Board members should understand the company's innovation plans and road map for the business and whether those plans consider how customer preferences and pain points may shift in the foreseeable future.
 Dashboard reports linked to those plans should inform the board periodically as to progress.

-The board should also inquire about the workplace culture that sustains innovation initiatives throughout the organization.
+The board should inquire about the culture that sustains innovation initiatives throughout the organization: